-In 2015, 818 bicyclists were killed on U.S. roads - the highest total since 1995.
-However, only 3% of fatal bicycle crashes occur in bike lanes with the remainder on roads shared with other vehicles.
+In 2015, 818 bicyclists were killed on U.S. roads – the highest total since 1995.
+However, only 3% of fatal bicycle crashes occur in bike lanes with the remainder of roads shared with other vehicles.
 Clearly, bicycling safety and preventing accidents is a mutual responsibility between bicyclists and motor vehicle drivers.

 3-Foot Passing Zone – It’s the Law in Indianapolis

 Although Indiana is one of the few states that does not have a “safely passing bicyclists” law, Indianapolis does.
 When passing a bicycle, a vehicle’s driver must pass at a safe distance of not less than 3 feet between the vehicle and the bicycle.

 Also, in Indianapolis, cars and other vehicles are not allowed to stand or drive on bicycle pathways.
 Motor vehicles are only allowed on a bicycle lane to make a turn or enter or leave a private road, alley or driveway.
 When on a designated bicycle path or lane, these vehicles must yield to a bicyclist. (information from Indycog.org)

 Tips for Bicyclists for Sharing the Road Safely

 The League of American Bicyclists neatly outlines the Rules of the Road for safe bicycle riding:

 - Follow the law and obey stop signs and traffic signals.
 Ride with traffic in the rightmost lane.